chawins/llm-sp/README.md

 <details><summary>Automatically Auditing Large Language Models via Discrete Optimization (2023) [<a href="https://arxiv.org/abs/2303.04381">Paper</a>]</summary>

+“…we introduce a discrete optimization algorithm, **ARCA**, that jointly and efficiently optimizes over inputs and outputs.
+Our approach automatically uncovers derogatory completions about celebrities (e.g. "Barack Obama is a legalized unborn" -> "child murderer"), produces French inputs that complete to English outputs, and finds inputs that generate a specific name.
+Our work offers a promising new tool to uncover models' failure-modes before deployment.”

 </details>

 <details><summary>Black Box Adversarial Prompting for Foundation Models (2023) [<a href="https://arxiv.org/abs/2302.04237">Paper</a>] ⭐ 👁️ 📈</summary>